 His opening chapters on male and female sexual anatomy and the sexual cycle in men and women are brilliant. concise, and instructive, as is his chapter on how to take a sexual history.
-But the trail constricts when he begins to apply the Freudian overview to his descriptions of sexual dysfunction.
+But the trail constricts when he begins to apply the freudian overview to his descriptions of sexual dysfunction.
 The keystone of the problem, I feel, is O'Connor's (and other analysts') view that ground-zero for "normalcy" in sexual relations is heterosexual intercourseanything short of that is dysfunctional.
 Hence his definition of erectile dysfunction (he calls it "impotence") is "the inability to maintain an erection and experience orgasm during coitus."
 Penile anesthesia is defined as "lack of sensation; it is a manifestation of conversion hysteria."
 In the chapters that follow we are given case histories, results of studies, and advice on treatment of inversion or conversion hysteria, disrupted latency periods, oedipal complexes, and unresolved incestuous manifestations.

 I am amazed that the author, as a physician, has almost totally ignored the many physiological causes of sexual dysfunction.
-Surely he is aware that diabetes can play havoc with the blood supply to the penis and thus impair erection.
-Surely as an M.D. he has heard of diabetic neuropathy which can produce penile or vaginal anesthesia in a quite emotionally healthy person.
+Surely he is aware that diabetes can play havoc with the blood supply to the penis and thus impair erection, Surely as an M.D. he has heard of diabetic neuropathy which can produce penile or vaginal anesthesia in a quite emotionally healthy person.
 Then there are the other disease processes that affect sexual functioning; the effects of drugs, whether prescription, "over-thecounter," or illicit; and various physical environmental factors.
 Is everyone with a sexual problem stuck in an anal/oral rut?
-The author would have you think so.
+The author would have you think not be ignored.
+This is a slim book, both in size and in scope.

 As an analyst, O'Connor is entitled to his point of view.
-But as a physician he also has a responsibility to tell his nonmedical readers about the physical aspects of sexual dysfunction that must not be ignored.
-This is a slim book, both in size and in scope.
+But as a physician he also has a responsibility to tell his non-medical readers about the physical aspects of sexual dysfunction that must